Model-Based Transfer Learning for Contextual Reinforcement Learning: Appendix

 Given the significant portion of greenhouse gas emissions in the United States coming from the transportation sector \cite{us_epa_sources_2023}, eco-driving behaviors are critical for climate change mitigation.
-Deep reinforcement learning-based eco-driving strategies have been developed \cite{guo_hybrid_2021, wegener_automated_2021,jayawardana_learning_2022} but still have some issues of difficulties in generalization.
+Deep reinforcement learning-based eco-driving strategies have been developed \cite{guo_hybrid_2021, wegener_automated_2021,jayawardana_learning_2022,jayawardana_mitigating_2024} but still have some issues of difficulties in generalization.
 We also extend to various intersection configurations with different traffic inflow rates, penetration rates of eco-driving systems, and durations of green phases at static traffic signals to optimize vehicle behaviors for reduced emissions.

-Figure~\ref{fig:eco-driving-network} illustrates the traffic road network used in eco-driving Lagrangian control task.
-The road network is depicted with traffic flowing vertically and horizontally crossing the static phase traffic signal.
+Figure~\ref{fig:eco-driving-network} illustrates the traffic road network used in the eco-driving control task.
+The road network is depicted as traffic flowing vertically and horizontally, crossing the static phase traffic signal.
 There are both guided and default vehicles in the system.
 The state space includes the speed and position of the ego vehicle, the leading vehicle, and the following vehicles, supplemented by the current traffic signal phase and relevant context features, including lane length and green phase durations.
 The action space specifically focuses on the ego vehicle's acceleration control.
-The reward mechanism is designed to optimize the driving strategy by balancing the average speed of the vehicles against penalties for emissions, thereby promoting eco-friendly driving behaviors within the traffic system.
+The reward mechanism is designed to optimize the driving strategy by balancing the average speed of the vehicles against penalties for emissions, thereby promoting eco-friendly driving behaviors within the traffic system. \jhhhedit{The traffic simulation used a default inflow of 400 vehicles per hour, a CAV penetration rate of 0.2, and a green phase time of 35 seconds to simulate realistic urban traffic conditions, with parameters varied from 0.1 to 5 times for CMDP.}

-\paragraph{Training configuration} We also used the microscopic traffic simulation called Simulation of Urban MObility (SUMO) \cite{SUMO2018} v.1.16.0 and PPO for RL algorithm \cite{schulman_proximal_2017}.